 This post is an anniversary gift from me to Jan, and from her to me, 45 years and going strong!

 We visited the North Smithfield Auto Recycling, aka the junkyard!
 There are old relics from the times when they were powerful machines and status symbols.
-Now, the sit side by side telling each other memories from their storied past.
+Now, they sit side by side telling each other memories from their storied past.
 The yard is full of vehicles where one can find parts for restoration or inexpensive replacement for newer cars.
-You can see famous marquees in various stages of decay and rust on the Memory Lane.
+You can see famous marquees in various stages of decay and rust on Memory Lane.
 I do not really know what attracts photographers to decay of various kinds.
-I find the experience interesting partly because of their ability to take me to earlier times, some kind of time travel; and in part due to the ability of time and nature to create unexpected abstractions using the vehicles’ metal, paint, rust, and other parts.
+I find the experience interesting partly because of their ability to take me to earlier times, like time-travel; and in part due to the ability of time and nature to create unexpected abstractions using the vehicles’ metal, paint, rust, and other parts.
 On these materials, time seems to paint with rust!